 Definition of Safety Culture in Aviation Risk Management

-Safety culture in aviation SMS is usually defined as being the safety attitudes, beliefs, behaviors, and values of employees in an organization.
-Unfortunately, such a high-level, conceptual understanding of what safety culture is does not help address safety culture in your organization.
+Safety culture in aviation safety management systems (SMS) is usually defined as being the safety attitudes, beliefs, behaviors, and values of employees in an organization.
+Unfortunately, such a high-level, conceptual definition of safety culture does not help safety manager address core personnel challenges in your organization's SMS.

-A better way to approach the question, what is safety culture, is to break it into multiple definitions based on how it works in safety management.
+Another way to approach the question, what is safety culture, is to break it into multiple definitions based on how it works in safety management systems.